changeworld/azure-docs.ja-jp/articles/sql-database/sql-database-elastic-query-vertical-partitioning.md

     ms.date="05/27/2016"
     ms.author="torsteng" />

-# スキーマが異なるクラウド データベース間のクエリ (プレビュー)
+# <a name="query-across-cloud-databases-with-different-schemas-(preview)"></a>Query across cloud databases with different schemas (preview)

-![異なるデータベースのテーブルにまたがるクエリ][1]
+![Query across tables in different databases][1]

-列方向にパーティション分割されたデータベースでは、データベースごとに異なるテーブル セットを使用します。これは、異なるデータベースではスキーマが異なることを意味します。たとえば、あるデータベースに在庫に関するすべてのテーブルが含まれていて、別のデータベースには会計に関連するすべてのテーブルが含まれているケースが該当します。
+Vertically-partitioned databases use different sets of tables on different databases.
+That means that the schema is different on different databases.
+For instance, all tables for inventory are on one database while all accounting-related tables are on a second database.

-## 前提条件
+## <a name="prerequisites"></a>Prerequisites

-* ユーザーは、ALTER ANY EXTERNAL DATA SOURCE アクセス許可を所有している必要があります。このアクセス許可は、ALTER DATABASE アクセス許可に含まれています。
+* The user must possess ALTER ANY EXTERNAL DATA SOURCE permission.
+This permission is included with the ALTER DATABASE permission.
-* ALTER ANY EXTERNAL DATA SOURCE アクセス許可は、基になるデータ ソースを参照するために必要です。
+* ALTER ANY EXTERNAL DATA SOURCE permissions are needed to refer to the underlying data source.

-## 概要
+## <a name="overview"></a>Overview

-**注**: 行方向のパーティション分割とは異なり、これらの DDL ステートメントは、エラスティック データベース クライアント ライブラリを介したシャード マップを使ったデータ層の定義に依存しません。
+**NOTE**:  Unlike with horizontal partitioning, these DDL statements do not depend on defining a data tier with a shard map through the elastic database client library.

 1. [CREATE MASTER KEY](https://msdn.microsoft.com/library/ms174382.aspx)
 2. [CREATE DATABASE SCOPED CREDENTIAL](https://msdn.microsoft.com/library/mt270260.aspx)